Experience Israel Tour

 In the afternoon we go to Yad Vashem.
 A sobering reminder of the holocaust and its atrocities.
 May we never forget.
 We then return to the hotel for dinner and a special evening.

 We begin this final day of touring at the Wol Museum.
 Here is the home of a first century High Priest and his servants.
 Also is a courtyard that many believe is the very place Peter denied knowing the L-rd.
 We will spend some time in the old city, the Jewish Quarter and the Cardo for shopping and lunch.

 Then we head to Golgotha, the place of the skull and possible crucifixion spot of Yeshua.
 We end our tour at the Garden Tomb where we will hear history and passion about the temporary resting place of Yeshua.
 We shall have Zikaron (Remembrance, Communion) together and you will receive an olive wood cup to take home with you.
-Then dinner and shower before leaving for Tel Aviv to fly home.
+Then dinner and shower and rest before leaving for Tel Aviv to fly home.

 Arrive Atlanta Airport and begin to unpack all that G-d did on the Journey of a Lifetime.
 Welcome Home!